lingyangchu/ALID.VLDB2015/README.md

+This is the source code for the ALID algorithm published in our VLDB 2015 paper: "ALID: Scalable dominant cluster detection"

 1) This code is compiled with g++ on Ubuntu 14.04.
 To compile this code, use "make clean & make".
 Thread level parallelism with openmp is built in.

 2) After succesfully compiling the code, run the demo simply with command "./RUN".
 Use "./RUN -h" to see the manual.